Slord6/dump1090-monitor/README.md

 ## Data injection

-The webhook URLs can be injected with dynamic data for each call like so:
+The webhook URLs (and for POST requests, body) can be injected with dynamic data for each call like so:

 `http://example.com?key={{apiKey}}`